qq831799/developer-zone/docs/Getting Started.md

 </Tabs>

 ### Install Plugin
-Or install in your device through **plugin online installer**, after that, it will start plugin automatically.
+Or install in your device through **Plugin Installer Script**, after that, it will start plugin automatically.

 <Tabs>
 <TabItem value="bash" label="Linux">